pkoretic/csDefault/README.md

 </h1>

 [Official site and demo: http://www.pkoretic.net/csTransPie](http://www.pkoretic.net/csTransPie)
-It started in 30.01.2012
+30.01.2012 - started
+02.03.2012 - whole library rewritten

 **Development**
 It is and it will always be under active development.
-Today, whole library has been updated.
-It was rewritten to use less javascript and to be as simple as possible.
 New page and domain are in progress.

-It's designed as a **very lightweight** cross-browser CSS(3) library for styling - one .js/.css file which would give all elements styling they need
+It's designed as a **very lightweight** cross-browser CSS(3) library which would give all elements styling they need
-It's less than **14kb minified**
+It's less than **14kb minified - 3kb gzipped**

 (note: jquery 1.7 is needed )

-All elelemts are made like they should have been made - regular html elements but nicer - **no style breaking!** elements are only styled and 'fixed' to be cross browser compatible
+All elelemts are regular html elements with style applied - **no html breaking!**
+elements are only styled and 'fixed' to be cross browser compatible

 All elements are created with CSS(3) without images (still, I like radio and checkboxes more with background images so they are using it - 673 bytes in size)